dimkr/tootik/README.md

 * /users/register creates a new user.
 * /users/follows shows a list of followed users, ordered by activity.
 * /users/resolve looks up federated user *user@domain* or local user *user*.
-* /users/dm creates a post visible to a given user.
+* /users/dm creates a post visible to mentioned users.
 * /users/whisper creates a post visible to followers.
 * /users/say creates a public post.
 * /users/reply replies to a post.